-Rev: 2/28/2019
+Rev: 2/28/2024

-Disclaimer: This document is reviewed and updated annually at the end of the fiscal year.
+This document is reviewed annually.
 However, definitions, policies, or processes may change from time to time without knowledge of the Office of Institutional Research.
-Additionally, due to the review and update schedule please contact James Eisenhauer, 218-879-0814, james.eisenhauer@fdltcc.edu with any questions
+Additionally, due to the review and update schedule please contact James Eisenhauer, 218-879-0743, james.eisenhauer@fdltcc.edu with any questions.